-- NEW: Even with Ernesto 435 miles away, Jamaica may see rains and winds Sunday
+- Even with Ernesto 435 miles away, Jamaica may see rains and winds Sunday

-- NEW: Stronger by Saturday night, the storm should be a hurricane soon, forecasters say
+- Stronger by Saturday night, the storm should be a hurricane soon, forecasters say

-- NEW: Aruba, Curacao and Bonaire may also experience heavy rains tied to the storm
+- Aruba, Curacao and Bonaire may also experience heavy rains tied to the storm

-- NEW: In the Atlantic, Tropical Storm Florence is strengthening and moving west-northwest
+- In the Atlantic, Tropical Storm Florence is strengthening and moving west-northwest

 That means that by the time it likely passes south of Jamaica on Sunday evening, Ernesto could pack sustained winds in excess of 74 mph.
 As is, the Miami-based weather center reported in its 8 p.m. advisory that the storm had regular winds of 60 mph and even more potent gusts.